 * To study history and philosophy so that I can be prepared for law school and a professional career.

-* To follow my passion for design and innovation so that I can become an entrepreneur.
+* To follow my passion for engineering and innovation so that I can become an entrepreneur.

 The purpose of this exercise is to activate your thinking and connect you to the vision you may have for your future.
 Sometimes the picture is bright and clear – you know just what you want to do, and why.

-But most often, the vision is hazy.
-There are general areas that interest you, but nothing stands out clearly.
+But often, the vision is hazy.
+There are general areas that interest you, and nothing stands out clearly.
 That’s great!
 Just begin wherever you are.